ViniciusRodrigues10/trees-everywhere-projet/README.md

 ]
 ~~~

+## Swagger documentation

+- API documentation will be available at: `http://127.0.0.1:8000/swagger/`

 ## Conclusion

 This documentation provides an overview of the project structure, models, views, forms, serializers, admin configuration, testing, and API endpoints.
 Use this as a guide to understand the project.